Andrey Arshavin: 2011–12

 On 10 September 2011, Arshavin scored his first goal of the season against Swansea City after a bizarre mistake by goalkeeper Michel Vorm.
 His other performances in the season were riddled with criticism about his refusal to track back and help with defense.
 During a home game against Manchester United, Arshavin was booed when he came on for Alex Oxlade-Chamberlain although it is believed that the booing was directed at the decision to make a substitution and not at Arshavin himself.

 On 11 February 2012, Arshavin provided Thierry Henry with the winning goal in the match against Sunderland.
 After coming on during the second half, Arshavin found space to deliver a cross during injury time, from the left side of the pitch despite being marked by two players.
-The cross found Henry's foot and made it into the back of the net.
+The cross found Henry's foot and made it into the back of the net, allowing Henry to score on his final match for Arsenal.

 Return to Zenit (loan)

-After intense speculation about joining Anzhi Makhachkala and reuniting with former Russian national team coach Guus Hiddink, Arshavin sealed a loan move to his boyhood club Zenit Saint Petersburg for the remainder of the 2011–12 season, just 40 seconds before the end of the deadline day of the Russian transfer window.
-An intention to hold on to a place in Russia's Euro 2012 squad was the reason behind Arshavin's move to Luciano Spalletti's side in Saint Petersburg.
+Despite intense speculation that he would join Anzhi Makhachkala to reunite with former Russian national team coach Guus Hiddink, Arshavin sealed a loan move to his boyhood club Zenit Saint Petersburg for the remainder of the 2011–12 season.
+The deal was sealed just 40 seconds before the end of the Russian transfer window's deadline.
+An intention to hold on to a place in Russia's Euro 2012 squad was the reason behind Arshavin's move to Luciano Spalletti's side.

 On 3 March, Arshavin made his loan debut for Zenit in an away fixture against CSKA Moscow which ended in a 2–2 draw.
 Arshavin wasn't eligible to feature in Zenit's 2–0 loss to Benfica in the last 16 of the Champions League.
 In total, Arshavin made 11 appearances in his second spell at Zenit, scoring three goals.

 2012–13

 Arshavin returned to Arsenal for the start of the 2012–13 season.
 He appeared as a 77th-minute substitute in their first game of the season, a 0–0 draw against Sunderland on 18 August 2012.
 On 26 September, Arshavin was handed his first start of the season in the League Cup.
 He scored the third goal and assisted two others in a 6–1 win over Coventry City.
 On 20 October, Arshavin made his 100th Premier League appearance for Arsenal in a 1–0 loss against Norwich City.
 He also played in Arsenal's 2–1 loss against Olympiacos in the Champions League on 4 December.
 Arshavin went on to leave Arsenal in June 2013.

-All in all Arshavin scored 31 goals with a sum of 41 assists which came from 143 caps for the club altogether.
+Overall, Arshavin scored 31 goals and provided 41 assists in 143 appearances for the club.